grafana/loki/docs/sources/configuration/_index.md

 [row_shards: <int> | default = 16]
 ```

-## compactor_config
+## compactor

-The `compactor_config` block configures the compactor component.
+The `compactor` block configures the compactor component.
 This component periodically
 compacts index shards to more performant forms.

 ```yaml